 Sign up bonuses

-Travel credit cards that offer a generous sign up bonus often have a condition where you need to spend a set amount within a set timeframe of card membership.
+Travel credit cards that offer a generous promotions or sign up offers often have a condition where you need to spend a set amount within a set timeframe of card membership.
 For example, the BMO World Elite Mastercard requires you to charge $3,000 in purchases to the card in the first three months to get the sign up bonus of 35,000 points.

 If you fail to meet the spending threshold, you won’t get the bonus points.
 You also can’t manufacture the spending by charging a high priced item to your card just before the three months ends and then instantly returning it after the window for your sign up bonus closes since your bonus points will be clawed back.

-One of the best travel credit cards in Canada is the Scotiabank Passport Visa Infinite card since it comes with a sign up bonus of 25,000 points ($250 value) and six free airport lounge passes a year.
+One of the best travel credit cards in Canada is the Scotiabank Passport Visa Infinite card.
 One thing about the card that people may not be aware of is that you only earn 2 rewards points per $1 spent on eligible purchases on the first $50,000 charged to the card.
 Once you reach the cap, you’ll receive just 1 point per $1 spent.
 This cap is extremely high, so it’s nothing to get too worked up about, but if you’re a power spender, you’ll want to keep that limit in mind.

 Even the best credit cards for lounge access have varying degrees of limitations that you’ll want to be aware of.
 American Express offers lounge access through Priority Pass while some Mastercard World Elite cards provide it via LoungeKey by Mastercard.
 The programs are nearly identical, but Priority Pass has access to a few lounges that Mastercard doesn’t have and vice versa.